dasaradha09/Hate-speech-Detection/README.md

 2. Open the notebook `Hate speech detection on twitter data_live.ipynb`.
 3. Run each cell in order.
 4. View visualizations and model evaluation at the end.

----

-## 📌 Notes

-- Ensure you have an internet connection to download NLTK corpora like stopwords and wordnet.
-- The notebook is self-contained and includes all preprocessing, training, and evaluation code.

----

-## 🛡️ Ethical Consideration

-This project is intended for academic and research purposes only.
-Hate speech detection involves subjective judgments and should be deployed carefully in real-world applications with proper validation.

----

-## 📬 Contact

-For feedback or questions, please reach out to the project maintainer.

----